NY Podiatric Practice

 Podiatric Ankle Surgery Privileges

 Chapter 438 of the Laws of 2012 amended the Education Law section 7001 and added new Education Law sections 7009 and 7010 to expand the scope of practice of podiatry and to establish requirements for the issuance of ankle surgery privileges which will enable podiatrists holding the privileges to perform certain procedures they had not previously been authorized to perform.
 The new law took effect on February 17, 2014, together with implementing regulations.
-Click here to read more about these changes.
+An explanatory presentation concerning the new law is available here.

 Effective March 27, 2015, except in limited circumstances, all medication prescriptions must be issued electronically.
 For additional information about this requirement, please click here.